yuvarajmms/cloud-security/README.md

  * <a href="https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/ops-guide-iam" target="_blank">Azure IAM</a> Secure access to your resources with Azure identity and access management solutions.
 * <a href="https://cloud.google.com/iam" target="_blank">Google Cloud IAM</a> Fine-grained access control and visibility for centrally managing Google cloud resources.

+# Detection

+Security detection in the cloud refers to the process of identifying and responding to security threats and incidents within a cloud environment.
+Cloud providers offer various security detection mechanisms and services to help customers protect their data and applications.
+Some common security detection capabilities in the cloud:
+1. Intrusion Detection and Prevention Systems (IDS/IPS)
+2. Log Management and Analysis
+3. Threat Intelligence
+4. Security Analytics
+5. Vulnerability Scanning
+6. Behavioral Analysis
+6. File Integrity Monitoring
+7. Distributed Denial of Service (DDoS) Protection
+8. Endpoint Detection and Response (EDR)
+- <a href="https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/detection.html">AWS Detection</a> Security Pillar
+- <a href="https://azure.microsoft.com/en-us/products/cognitive-services/anomaly-detector/">Azure Anomaly Detector</a> Anomaly Detection System
+- <a href="https://console.cloud.google.com/marketplace/product/cybereason-public/edr">Google Cloud</a> Cybereason Endpoint Detection and Response

 # Cloud Infrastructure Protection

 Cloud infrastructure protection is the practice of securing cloud-based resources, such as servers, storage, and networks.
 It is a critical aspect of cloud security and is essential for protecting the confidentiality, integrity, and availability of cloud-based data and applications.